 There will be eight 10-point quizzes in class (Ch.13 - Ch.21) which will focus on measuring your comprehension of the subjects of each chapter.
 They will also serve as small sample tests and tools for group discussions.
+It is recommended that you complete homework assignment of the related chapter before each in-class quiz is taken.

 There will be no makeup without any exception.